Boeing/config-file-validator/README.md

 optional flags:
   -depth int
         Depth of recursion for the provided search paths.
 Set depth to 0 to disable recursive path traversal -exclude-dirs string
         Subdirectories to exclude when searching for configuration files -exclude-file-types string
-    	A comma separated list of file types to ignore -groupby string
+        A comma separated list of file types to ignore -globbing
+        If globbing flag is set, check for glob patterns in the arguments.
+  -groupby string
         Group output by filetype, directory, pass-fail.
-Supported for Standard and JSON reports -globbing bool
+Supported for Standard and JSON reports -quiet
-    	Set globbing to true to enable pattern matching for search paths.
-Enclose the pattern in double quotes.
-The flag is not compatible with -exclude-dirs and -exclude-file-types.
-  -quiet
         If quiet flag is set.
 It doesn't print any output to stdout.
-  -reporter string
+  -reporter value
         A string representing report format and optional output file path separated by colon if present.
         Usage: --reporter <format>:<optional_file_path>
-		Multiple reporters can be specified: --reporter json:file_path.json --reporter junit:another_file_path.xml Omit the file path to output to stdout: --reporter json or explicitly specify stdout using "-": --reporter json:- Supported formats: standard, json, junit (default: "standard") -version
+        Multiple reporters can be specified: --reporter json:file_path.json --reporter junit:another_file_path.xml Omit the file path to output to stdout: --reporter json or explicitly specify stdout using "-": --reporter json:- Supported formats: standard, json, junit, and sarif (default: "standard") -version
         Version prints the release version of validator
 ```

 ### Environment Variables